stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

       personalities without talking about our business directly to get to know each other and build collaborations in a different way.
-It's your go-to guide to harmonious living and informal networking with successful entrepreneurs.
+It's your go-to guide to harmonious living and informal networking with successful entrepreneurs from around the world.

       **We are not a usual business club**.
-Find out how people from all over the world combine effective business, active lifestyles, relaxation, and exceptional experiences.
+Meet people combining effective business, active lifestyles, relaxation, and exceptional experiences.
 The wisdom of the entrepreneurial community, automatic translation of communication from many languages.
     actions:
       - label: Join the club
         url: /pricing